arxdsilva/thresh/README.md

 		if err != nil {
 			// log err somewhere
 		}
-		// create a checker function to your structure CheckFields(str, p)
+		// create a checker function
+		// to your structure
+		CheckFields(str, p)
-        // this will warn your slack channel [TODO] p.CheckStatus()
+		// [TODO] this will warn
+		// your slack channel
+		p.CheckStatus()
 	}
 	return c.String(http.StatusOK, "OK")